Somrithreach-San/Somrithreach-San/README.md

 Hey there, I'm Ritchie! 👋

 Welcome to my GitHub profile!
-I'm passionate about software development and currently pursuing a Bachelor's degree in Software Engineering at a private university in Southeast Asia.
+I'm a passionate software developer and currently pursuing a Bachelor's degree in Software Engineering at a private university in Southeast Asia.
 Here's a bit more about me:

 🌟 About Me